 Eco-friendly: A handful of sand-proof beach towels are made from recycled materials.

-Mid-range: Sand-proof beach towels of a little higher quality generally cost $10 to $20 and will be larger, measuring around 4 x 2 feet.
+Sand-proof beach towels of a little higher quality generally cost $10 to $20 and will be larger, measuring around 4 x 2 feet.
 Some may be solid, others may feature stripes or simple patterns.
 Most will have bags that make them easier to store or carry as well as hanging loops for drying on the beach or in the bathroom.

-Expensive: For $20 to $30, you’ll find a towel that should measure at least 5 x 3 feet, if not longer.
-Beach towels in this price range should be available in many colors and feature intricate, attractive designs.
+For $20 to $30, you’ll find a towel that should measure at least 5 x 3 feet, if not longer.
+Beach towels in this price range should be available in many colours and feature intricate, attractive designs.
 Many have additional protective treatments as well as hanging loops and storage bags.

 Carefully check your towel’s instructions before placing it in the dryer.
 Some have fabric treatments that do not stand up well to high heat.